mmistakes/so-simple-theme/_mnprdocs/style-presets.md

 1. Select the preset that you would like to load
 2. Click on the `Load` button at the bottom left

+Use the `Filter presets` field to filter presets by name, and the drop-down on the right to filter by style.

 ## Deleting presets
 Presets can be deleted at any time.